-Skip the store-bought butterscotch sauce and make this instead.
-Like our Salted Caramel Sauce, it takes just 9 minutes to cook in the Thermomix.
+Skip the store-bought version and make your own butterscotch sauce instead.
+Like our salted caramel sauce, it cooks in just 9 minutes in the Thermomix.

 Why You'll Love This Recipe

-- Hands-free: The Thermomix automatically stirs the sauce and ensures no lumps.
+- Hands-free: The Thermomix automatically stirs the sauce, giving you a smooth, lump-free result every time.

-- It keeps well in the fridge for up to two weeks.
+- Make ahead: The sauce keeps well in the fridge for up to two weeks.

 Recipe Ingredients